 Listen to the story:

-Parish, himself a hunter, started an education program with Arizona Game & Fish to persuade sportsmen to voluntarily switch to lead-free ammo.
+Parish, a hunter, started an education program with Arizona Game & Fish to persuade hunters to switch to lead-free ammo voluntarily.
 Rates of participation, according to Parish, have been higher than 80 percent.

 California condor facts: